gil-son/aws/english-us/EC2.md

         </ul>
       </li>
       <li>
-         AMI Process (from an EC2 instance):
+         AMI Process (from an EC2 Instance):
           <ul>
-          <li>Start an EC2 instance and customize ir</li>
+          <li>Start an EC2 Instance and customize ir</li>
           <li>Stop the instance (for data integrity)</li>
           <li>Build an AMI - this will also create EBS snapshots</li>
           <li>Launch a instances from others AMIs
             <hr/>
-            So exist a EC2 instance in us-east-1a and the same instance as us-east-b
+            So exist a EC2 Instance in us-east-1a and the same instance as us-east-b
             <div align="center">
               <img src="https://thumbs2.imgbox.com/9d/35/d3mKBbbJ_t.png">
             </div>